Skip to main content

 Paracas National Reserve is a major reason to visit the area, with desert landscapes, coastal views, beaches, wildlife, and dramatic scenery.
 It is one of the strongest reasons to choose Paracas over a simple overnight stop.

-Hotels in Paracas town, Paracas Bay, Santo Domingo, and La Puntilla can all work depending on how the traveller plans to visit the reserve.
-Do not imply that every hotel is inside or directly beside the reserve.
+Hotels in Paracas town, Paracas Bay, Santo Domingo, and La Puntilla can all work depending on how you plan to visit the reserve.
+Most stays are outside the reserve itself, so compare transport, tour access, and how much time you want at the hotel.

 Playa Roja